-In addition, foreigners who wish to purchase properties or start a business in Bali, starting a bank account should be one of your first priorities.
+In addition, foreigners who wish to purchase properties or start a business in Indonesia should make starting a bank account should be one of your first priorities.

-To open a bank account in Bali as a foreigner is not so difficult to do, but your experience will highly depend on what permits you hold, and which bank you choose.
+To open a bank account in Indonesia as a foreigner is not so difficult to do, but your experience will highly depend on what permits you hold, and which bank you choose.

-The good news is that with the huge draw of tourism and dynamic foreign businesses in Bali, the island provides a wide array of options in terms of financial and banking structures.
+The good news is that with the huge draw of tourism and dynamic foreign businesses in Indonesia, there is a wide array of options in terms of financial and banking structures.

 In addition to that, if you want the least hassle, it is advisable to apply for a bank account with larger banks such as BRI, Mandiri, or BCA.